x-jesse-zhang/MetaCRAM/README.md

 ##Requirements and Dependencies

-MetaCram is suitable for all unix-like operating systems with perl installation.
+MetaCram is suitable for all unix-like operating systems with perl installation with perl modules 1) `File::Slurp` 2) `Array::Utils` 3) `Capture::Tiny`.

 MetaCram uses the following software packages:
 * Kraken - available from https://ccb.jhu.edu/software/kraken/